RIR360/development/journal/2025/august.md

 ## 08/31/2025
 - It's not just good to tell yourself that you're the best, it's the necessity.
 - Real life is so uncertain, literary everyday you'll face difficulties guaranteed.
+- So instead of depending on that, it's better to constantly say good about yourself.